 Enameled cast iron can be washed in a sink of soapy water.
 It does not have the same restrictions as it's plain counterpart, and never needs seasoning.
 Still, treat enameled cast iron Dutch ovens with care so they last for many, many years.

 Cast iron is an incredibly versatile material for cookware, whether it's used to make a Dutch oven, skillet, griddle or kettle, its ability to distribute heat evenly, and its robust construction makes cast iron cookware one of the most long-lasting and consistent tools any chef will need.

 Picking a cast iron or enamel Dutch oven comes down to how you intend to use it.
 If you are looking for the flexibility of outdoor cooking, choose plain cast iron.
 By contrast, if your intent is to only use it in the kitchen, and you want to avoid the effort of regular seasoning, an enamel-coated Dutch oven may be the better choice for you.

 We recommend that every kitchen has at least one Dutch oven.
 They come in various sizes and will last a very long time if properly cared for.
+If you want a different solution - you can choose a tagine pot like this one.
 Dutch ovens are so versatile you may like one of each: plain cast iron and enamel coated.

 Taco night is always fun, but this handheld food can get pretty messy.
 Enjoy your tacos without ruining your clothes with a few simple tips.

 We know and love tacos, but this Mexican meal has more recent origins than you’d think.
 Keep reading to learn the entire history of tacos.